plusjade/nilclass.com/README.md

 Understanding the viewBox [1](http://www.justinmccandless.com/blog/Making+Sense+of+SVG+viewBox's+Madness), [2](http://www.w3.org/TR/SVG/coords.html) is crucial to becoming productive in SVG and nilclass.

-Lastly, in defining positions within the "steps" object as seen above, only _new_ or _changing_ item positions need to be speficied.
-The positions, just like the steps, all cascade down into one another.
+Lastly, in defining positions within the "states" object as seen above, only _new_ or _changing_ item positions need to be speficied.
+The positions, just like the states, all cascade down into one another.

 ### Content files